Why this site?

 `You!’ said the Caterpillar contemptuously. `Who are YOU?’

 As you can see, I’m very fond of the Alice books.
 My fascination for the story started when I was a little girl and through the years it has grown.
-When I got access to the internet, I immediately started searching for websites about ‘Alice’, but I couldn’t find many pages with much info.
+When I got access to the internet, I immediately started searching for websites about Alice in Wonderland, but I hardly found any pages with a lot of info.
 That’s why I decided to create one of my own, on which everything would be grouped together.

-When I say ‘everything’, I mean as many things as possible about the Alice books and Disney’s cartoon movie, not about Carroll himself.
+When I say ‘everything’, I mean as many things as possible about the original ‘Alice’ books and Disney’s cartoon movie, not about Lewis Carroll.
 I’m very interested in his books, but I don’t want to include his photography and all the other activities he was involved in.
 I’ll leave that to other people.
 Otherwise this site would become too vast and enormous!

 I put my first website online in December 1997.
 And it was a bad one :-).
 However, because people appeared to be interested in the topic, I kept expanding it.
 In the years that followed, the site underwent several major changes, which resulted in what you are seeing now!
 I used to build and design as much as possible all by myself, but when I finally switched from manual coding to using a CMS in 2015, I had to admit that designing WordPress templates was somewhat out of my league.
 The current design was created by 4Bit Webdesign.